Select Page

 Giving up perfectionism is hard.
 It’s like quitting an addiction—because it is one.
 After all, the world rewards perfectionists and people pleasers.
 In general, we are not rewarded for saying No or aiming for “good enough.”
 But after a while, trying to do everything well means you eventually don’t do anything well.

-Perfectionism may have gotten you a moderate level of success, but it might also be the very thing that is preventing you from going to the next level.
+Perfectionism may have gotten you to your current level of success, but it might also be the very thing that is preventing you from going to the next level.

 Where is perfectionism stealing your dreams?

-What are you putting off because you are waiting for ideal circumstances or less risk?
+What are you putting off because you are waiting for ideal circumstances?

 Turn information into action